JasonCDN/ARDVARC/libraries/DriveControl/README.md

 keep things accurate.
 The provided `x` and `y` can be positive or negative, and are relative to the vehicle's current position.
 Both `x` and `y` are in millimeters.

+Note that a nudge will use up to 3 instructions on the queue.

 ## Turning